Path-of-Modifiers/pathofmodifiersapp/development.md

 5. Tables can be found under:
    - `'custom name'>Databases>${POSTGRES_DB}>Schemas>public>Tables`

+## How to run tests

+This section describes how to run the various tests in this application.

 ### How to run tests in backend API

 Describes how to run the tests in backend API.